jsa-aerial/DMM/design-notes/Early-2017/vector-space-of-mixed-tensors.md

 Et cetera...

-Now consider an arbitrary finite tree from **V**.
+Now consider an arbitrary finite prefix tree from **V**.
 It contains paths of various lengths.
 Paths of the length 1 correponds to coordinates of a one-dimensional vector, paths of the legnth 2 correspond to the elements of a matrix, etc.